-We parked the car and hiked to where the white blaze marks the main trail into the forest.
-We walked up the hill to where the signs tell you more about the trail.
+We park the car and hike to where the white blaze marks the main trail into the forest.
+We walk up the hill to where the signs tell you more about the trail.
 The maps are pretty good and show you where you are as well as the distances of the various side trails that are marked with blue blazes.
-Today we are doing the Tom East, Isabel East and Glen Cross side trails and come back via the main trail.
+Today we are doing the Tom East, Isabel East and Glen Cross side trails and we are coming back via the main trail.
 We will be walking altogether 11.3 km according to the map.
 (Originally we thought it would be a 10 km hike.)

 The trilliums are everywhere!
-I took a picture of Tanja where it looks like she is surrounded by trilliums.
-Later on she told me that she took a picture of me walking under the canopy of trees and thought of how God looks after us.
+I take a picture of Tanja where it looks like she is surrounded by trilliums.
+She took a picture of me walking under the canopy of trees thinking how God looks after us.

-I am more contemplative when it comes to sharing my relationship with God, but in Psalm 139 it says that He is in you, in front of you, above you and holds His hand over you.
+I am contemplative in nature when it comes to sharing my relationship with God.
+In Psalm 139 it says that He is in you, in front of you, above you and holds His hand over you.
 I think I paraphrased a little, but that is how I see my life’s journey here on earth.
 When I walk in the presence of God, I am filled with His Holy Spirit and everything I do or say is to His Glory.
 I see nature/God’s creation as a visible reminder of God’s omni–presence.
-Paraplu Photography started with this in mind.
 Photography is my way of sharing God’s presence.
 I leave it up to the Holy Spirit to create the insight.
 Everybody is created in a unique way and we all reflect God’s light differently.
 Together we create the symphony of God’s love.
-Since my approach is so subtle, I realize that I should try to put my interpretation into words to serve as accompaniment to my photographs and create a harmony in order to communicate the message.
+Since my approach is so subtle, I realize that I should try harder to put my interpretation into words to serve as accompaniment to my photographs in order to communicate the message.